yonahd/kor/README.md

 ### Supported Flags
 ```
+      --delete                      Delete unused resources
   -l, --exclude-labels string       Selector to filter out, Example: --exclude-labels key1=value1,key2=value2.
   -e, --exclude-namespaces string   Namespaces to be excluded, splited by comma.
 Example: --exclude-namespace ns1,ns2,ns3.
 If --include-namespace is set, --exclude-namespaces will be ignored.
   -h, --help                        help for kor
   -n, --include-namespaces string   Namespaces to run on, splited by comma.
 Example: --include-namespace ns1,ns2,ns3.
   -k, --kubeconfig string           Path to kubeconfig file (optional)
       --newer-than string           The maximum age of the resources to be considered unused.
 This flag cannot be used together with older-than flag.
 Example: --newer-than=1h2m
+      --no-interactive              Do not prompt for confirmation when deleting resources.
+Be careful using this flag!
       --older-than string           The minimum age of the resources to be considered unused.
 This flag cannot be used together with newer-than flag.
 Example: --older-than=1h2m
       --output string               Output format (table, json or yaml) (default "table")
       --slack-auth-token string     Slack auth token to send notifications to. --slack-auth-token requires --slack-channel to be set.
       --slack-channel string        Slack channel to send notifications to. --slack-channel requires --slack-auth-token to be set.
       --slack-webhook-url string    Slack webhook URL to send notifications to

 ```

 To use a specific subcommand, run `kor [subcommand] [flags]`.